savon-noir/python-libnmap/README.rst

 Use cases
 ---------

-libnmap is a python library enabling python developpers to manipulate nmap process and data.
+libnmap is a python library enabling python developers to manipulate nmap process and data.

 libnmap is what you were looking for if you need to implement the following: